prisms-center/CASMcode_docs/_formats/casm/basis_set/BasisFunctionSpecs.md

       Must be one of:

       - "chebychev": For basis functions generated about the random alloy.
-      - "occupation": For basis functions generated about the ordered alloy defined by the first occupant listed for every sublattice in the prim structure.
+      - "occupation": For basis functions generated about the ordered alloy defined by the first occupant listed for every sublattice in the [prim].
       - An array specifying sublat compositions, for "composition" basis functions generated about an average composition speficified for each sublattice.

-        Example sublattice composition specification, for a prim structure with four sublattices and two allowed occupants ("A" and "B") on each sublattice:
+        Example sublattice composition specification, for a [prim] with four sublattices and two allowed occupants ("A" and "B") on each sublattice:

             [
               { // composition on sublattices 0 and 1, as listed